-In women's health, an important area that is top of mind is to screen for cancer, specifically cancer of the breast.
+In women's health, regular screening for breast cancer should be top of mind.
 This is done at Capitol Imaging Services (CIS) with mammography.

 A mammogram is an x-ray picture of the breast.
 There are two types of mammograms: a screening mammogram and a diagnostic mammogram.